axiomgaming/lostark_theory/README.md

 ## Engraving Drop Rates

+### Ablity Stones
+Ability stones can only have battle engravings thus there are ${43 \choose 2} = 903$ possibilities for ability stone (positive engravings only).
+If you need a specific negative engraving, multiply by four to figure that 1 out of every 3612 stone drops is the one you want.

+### Accessories
-*Assuming* all engravings are equally likely to appear on a given piece of dropped gear, there are $43 + 2 = 45$ possible engravings for every drop (43 combat, 2 class).
-This means there are ${45 \choose 2} = 990$ possible configurations of positive engravings alone.
-For rings and earrings, this means that a piece with your ideal stats and engravings (say, Specialization with Ambush Master and Remaining Energy) will drop one out of every $990 \times 6 = 5940$ times.
-Multiply by $3$ again for a specific engraving bonus configuration (i.e., relic gear can be +3/+3, +3/+4, or +3/+5) to get
+*Assuming* all engravings are equally likely to appear on a given relic accessory, there are $43 + 2 = 45$ possible engravings for every drop (43 combat, 2 class).
+This means there are ${45 \choose 2} - 1 = 989$ possible
-$5940 \times 3 = 17820$ possibilities.
+configurations of positive engravings alone (subtract 1 because you cannot have both class engravings on the same piece).
+For rings and earrings, this means that a piece with your ideal stats and engravings (say, Specialization with Ambush Master and Remaining Energy) will drop one out of every
+$989 \times 6 = 5934$ times.
+Multiply by $3$ again for a specific engraving bonus configuration (i.e., relic gear can be +3/+3, +3/+4, or +3/+5) to get $5934 \times 3 = 17802$ possibilities.
+Necklaces are rarer since each you need 2
-Necklaces are rarer since each you need 2 combat stats to line up, reducing the ideal drop to one out of every
-$17820 \times 6 = 106920$ times.
+combat stats to line up, reducing the ideal drop to one out of every $17802 \times 6 = 106812$ times.

 ---